surferxo3/rabbitmq-demo/README.md

   * If using VMware than first remove your network adapter and add it again with **Network Connection: Bridged**.
   * If using VirtualBox than select **Bridged Connection** and not **NAT**.

-This demo was build with love and a little bit frustration.
+This demo was build with love during learning of AMQP.
 For more info about [ME] (http://bit.ly/msharaf-linkedin) visit my profile.